holdgh/ApeRAG/README.md

 *   **`tests/`**: Contains unit, integration, and end-to-end tests.

 This structure helps maintain a clean and organized codebase, making it easier to navigate and contribute to the project.

-## Contributing

-We welcome contributions to ApeRAG!
-If you're interested in contributing, please follow these general guidelines:

-1.  **Fork the Repository**: Start by forking the official ApeRAG repository to your own GitHub account.
-2.  **Create a Branch**: Create a new branch from `main` for your feature or bug fix.
-Use a descriptive branch name (e.g., `feat/add-new-parser` or `fix/login-bug`).
-3.  **Follow Code Style**:
-    *   Python: Adhere to PEP 8.
-Use `make format` and `make lint` to ensure consistency.
-    *   TypeScript/React: Follow standard practices.
-Use `make format` to format frontend code.
-    *   Use English for all code, comments, and documentation.
-4.  **Write Tests**: Add unit tests for new backend logic and integration tests for API changes.
-Ensure existing tests pass by running `make test`.
-5.  **Update Documentation**: If your changes affect API specifications, user guides, or deployment, update the relevant documentation (OpenAPI specs, README, docs/).
-6.  **Generate Frontend SDK**: If you modify backend API definitions, run `make generate-frontend-sdk` to update the frontend client.
-7.  **Commit Changes**: Make clear and concise commit messages.
-8.  **Submit a Pull Request (PR)**: Push your branch to your fork and submit a PR to the `main` branch of the official ApeRAG repository.
-    *   Provide a clear description of your changes in the PR.
-    *   Link any relevant issues.
-9.  **Code Review**: Your PR will be reviewed by maintainers.
-Be prepared to address feedback and make further changes if necessary.

-Before starting significant work, it's a good idea to open an issue to discuss your proposed changes with the maintainers.

 ## License